competor/PuzzleScript/README.md

 * stop the playing music (why???)

-* also, change the BGM. for wxample, if you go to the next level.
+* also, change the BGM. for example, if you go to the next level.

 * change the tone.